Proofreading Services from SRD Editing Services

 UCF or FSU Alum?
 Enjoy 10% Off!

 If you attended the University of Central Florida or Florida State University, don’t forget to ask about the 10% discount for fellow alumni and current students!

 Repeat SRD Editing Services Clients Enjoy 15% Discount

 If you’re returning for proofreading of a new manuscript, welcome back and enjoy a 15% discount on the cost of your proofreading services.

 *SRD Editing Services editors prefer not to be the proofreader on manuscripts that we also line-edited.
 We will be happy to recommend another professional if needed.

 Don’t forget to mention if you are interested in bulk pricing, repeat client discount, or UCF or FSU alumni discount!

 Steps After Proofreading

-Once your manuscript is finalized, you can start prepping the book for publication.
+Once your proofreading is complete and the manuscript is finalized, you can start prepping the book for publication.
 You need a streamlined summary of the book for your back cover or online description copy, and it needs to pop.